Mroyyy/Biophysics/README.md

 Basically, what is stating is that the binding energy comes from the difference of electrostatic, Van der Waals and solvation energy between A and B, minus the solvation energy individually of each chain.
 Thus, if we have the interface residues defined correctly, obtained values will be very similar.

-To do that we used Biopython as a package tool iterating over the structure to get both chains and its corresponding residues ID's.
+To do that we used **Biopython** as a package tool iterating over the structure to get both chains and its corresponding residues ID's.
 At that point it was just a matter of calling the different functions with the MAXDIST (cut-off distance) variable set to 3.5 Å which was previously selected in the first step.
 (All script commented at file named 'energy_evaluation.ipynb').
 This process is repeated twice, first for those residues on the interface and the next cell for all residues of complex.
-What changes in this second cell of the script is that the MAXDIST variable is set to zero, these will provide information of the energy of all residues on the protein, not just the interface.
+What changes in this second cell of the script is that the **MAXDIST variable is set to zero**, these will provide information of the energy of all residues on the protein, not just the interface.

 Therefore, we achieved these results: